emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner/en/chapter1/lesson2.md

 In Cadence, accounts can store their own data.
 What does this mean?
 Well, if I own an NFT (NonFungibleToken), that NFT gets stored in my account.
 This is *very different* than other languages like Solidity.
 In Solidity, your NFT gets stored in the smart contract.

 But how do we access the data in an account?
 We can do that with the `AuthAccount` type.
 Every time a user (like you and me) sends a transaction, you "sign" it.
 All that means is you clicked a button saying "hey, I want to approve this transaction."
-When you sign it, the transaction takes in your `AuthAccount` and can access the data in your account.
+When you sign it, the transaction takes in your `AuthAccount` and can completely control your account.
+So be careful.

 ### Transaction Architecture: Prepare vs. Execute Phase